SoftHu/tos_avg/Zh/Torleone.md

 Start -->1775525237421881[<b>Speaker 👉 Torleone:</b>
 \nI used to drink beer but now I'll take a glass of wine with a seafood dinner anyday.]
 Start -->1775525237421885[<b>Speaker 👉 Torleone:</b>
-\nI can't stand vegatables.
+\nVegatables aren't my favorite.
 The gang always ate meat when I was in charge and they loved me for it!]
 Start -->1775525237421889[<b>Speaker 👉 Torleone:</b>
 \n-]
 Start -->1775525237421893[<b>Speaker 👉 Torleone:</b>